 Measure: Develop a training program for managers related to workers' compensation reporting.
-Result: Will be provided for FY 2019 in the FY 2021 budget.

 Desired Outcome: Organizational culture and climate are supportive and nurturing and provide a safe and healthy environment for all students and staff.

 Measure: Continue to work with SISCO and Concentra to refine processes, which allow the employee to return to work as quickly as possible.